AAbinader/CSEC-491/README.md

 **2/17/24**: Today I started labeling my own dataset.
 I wrote a script that makes the labeling process a lot easier and a lot more fun.
 It allows me to label as many reviews as I want and then exit the program, picking back up where I left off the next time.
 It also lets me know how many reviews I labeled in a session and how long I spent on that session.
 I labeled a few hundred reviews today.
-Currently, I'm keep the labels basic with just positive, negative, and neutral.
+Currently, I'm keeping the labels basic with just positive, negative, and neutral.

+**2/18/24**: Today I just sat down and labeled a bunch of reviews!
+This is gonna take a while...